-How Do I Clean Baby's New Teeth?
+How to Clean Baby's New Teeth

 Babies also don’t need as much toothpaste as you do.
 In fact, too much fluoride is toxic to their system.
 Remember, babies don’t spit; they swallow, so fluoride in water combined with fluoride in toothpaste can be dangerous.
-The American Academy of Pediatrics recenetly backed earlier recommendations from the American Dental Association, deciding that cleaning baby’s new teeth with a shmear of fluoride toothpaste (the size of a grain of rice) is safe.
-By age three, you can upgrade to a pea-sized amount.
+The American Academy of Pediatrics recently backed earlier recommendations from the American Dental Association, deciding that cleaning baby’s new teeth with a shmear of fluoride toothpaste (the size of a grain of rice) is safe.
+By age 3, you can upgrade to a pea-sized amount.

 While brushing twice a day is sufficient, it doesn’t hurt to wash baby’s teeth after meals and before bed.
 Make sure to also wipe the front of baby’s tongue because it’s a haven for germs.
 Just don’t go too far back or you can cause baby to gag.

 So when should baby go to the dentist?
 The American Academy of Pediatric Dentistry recommends that “first visit by first birthday,” but in the meantime, to help protect baby’s pearly whites you should focus on a healthy diet.
 For example, watch baby’s sugar intake (including natural and artificial) and make sure he or she gets calcium, phosphorous, fluoride (yes, small amounts are okay) and vitamin C (good for the gums).
 And never let baby sleep with a bottle—the sugars from breast milk and formula will rot those tiny teeth.
 If you must serve juice, water it down and serve it in a cup so it spends less time on his or her teeth.
 And, if baby is on solids, add some cheese at the end of a meal: It encourages saliva production, which can wash away cavity-causing acids and sugars from the mouth.